EdgeVerve/oe-service-personalization/README.md

 from a loopback datasource.
 For e.g. **fieldMask**

-Due to the way loopback relations are implemented only operations that `post-fetch` are honoured.
+Due to the way loopback relations are implemented, only operations that `post-fetch` are honoured.
 This is also the case when using the programmatic api for service personalization (regardless of whether relations are accessed or not).